catiamesquitactw/MoCOCrW/README.md

 ##Doxygen Documentation

-In order to generate the doxygen documentation please follow the next steps:git on the project build directory run:
+In order to generate the doxygen documentation please follow the next steps: on the project build directory run:

 cmake -DBUILD_DOCUMENTATION=ON ..